theocrithary/PowerScale-CSI-OpenShift-Console/README.md

 - give it a name
 - select the isilon-snapclass created earlier

-# Check the snapshot was created successfully
+# Check the volume and snapshot were created successfully

 ### Login to the PowerScale and confirm the volume / snapshot